bcgov/ligo-lib/readme.rst

 Installation
 ------------

-To install the library simply use:
+To install the library be at the root directory ligo-lib level and simply use:

 .. code:: sh

-    pip install -e ligo-lib
-    pip install -e linking_ext
+    pip install -e ligo-lib (does not work without replacing ligo-lib with cdi-linking; shall fix little later) pip install -e linking_ext